 Read on as we take a look at the risks and implications of surgery when done to treat conditions that can actually be remedied by less invasive methods and how chiropractic and back pain go hand in hand.

 Back pain can affect how you function daily.
-The pain can range from annoying to unbearable, which is why many would instantly heed the recommendation of surgeons to undergo surgery.
+The reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain can range from annoying to unbearable, which is why many would instantly heed the recommendation of surgeons to undergo surgery.
 However, back pain can actually be relieved through different methods that won’t require you to go under the knife.

 An alternative way to solve back pain and spinal problems involve a holistic approach that utilizes a combination of physical therapy, massage, chiropractic, and other methods.
 For severe cases, surgery is often seen as the best treatment, but it may actually prove otherwise.
 In fact, at least 50 percent of back surgeries do not result in complete relief.